-Other than medications, genetic factors are also a major cause.
+Other than medications, genetic factors are also a major cause of DRESS Syndrome.
 It has been found that people who have a close relative with DRESS are most vulnerable.

 Update From Lybrate: Buy Vitamins and Supplements from Lybrate’s Goodkart and keep your metabolic activities on track.
 These essential vitamins provide energy, strengthens bone health, and repair cellular damage.